 - State Parks/Developed Campgrounds.
-Every once in awhile, it’s kind of nice to stay at a state park or other developed campground – and a big reason why is that they have showers (and sometimes laundry, too).
+Every once in awhile, it’s kind of nice to stay at a state park, other developed campground, or even an RV park – and a big reason why is that they have showers (and sometimes laundry, too).
 This is what we’ve done most often when we need a shower on the road.
 Many state parks also have small day use fees if you don’t want to actually camp there.

 - Truck Stops.
 Sometimes you might end up spending the night at a truck stop, and most of them have shower facilities you can use.
 They tend to be a bit pricey – something like $10 or more – but if you really need a shower this is definitely an option.